ICSpark-Projects/Special-Stockpile-Easy/README.md

 Finished ahead of time?
 Here are some ideas of other additions and improvements you may want to try:
 - For those that want to try what's coming next, add another button that allows you to go to the first or last item in your array, or even randomize the choice.
 This can help you get an understanding of how the DOM content works: [https://www.w3schools.com/js/js_htmldom_document.asp](https://www.w3schools.com/js/js_htmldom_document.asp)
+- Add an input field to pick which numbered entry to access (refer to your work on last week's tip calculator).
 - Add more objects!
 Go crazy!
 - Customize the HTML and the CSS file.
 For example, you can change the name at the top of the page, or change the color of the div.
 (Just be careful to not mess up anything with an id, as this prevents items to be displayed or cycled.